 - e - Lists explicitly installed packages that are not required by any other package.

 - pkglist.txt - It is the output file where you store the list of installed files.

 Now, format and reinstall the system.
-After reinstalling your system, run the following command to install packages from the backup list.
+After reinstalling your system, copy the "pkglist.txt" file to your newly installed system and run the following command to install packages from the backup list.

 $ sudo pacman -S - < pkglist.txt